What Is Perfect Pitch In Music?

 Can You Learn Perfect Pitch?

-Some researchers believe there is a specific “critical period” of auditory development in which, if a child is taught the names and pitches of notes, they could learn Perfect Pitch, but others believe that this only reveals innate abilities of the child.
+Some researchers believe there is a specific “critical period” of auditory development in which, if a child is taught the names and pitches of notes, they could learn perfect pitch, but others believe that this only reveals the innate abilities of the child.

-Some people can even get so good at Relative Pitch that they develop what is known as “Pseudo-Absolute Pitch” that is very close to Perfect Pitch.
+Some people can even get so good at Relative Pitch that they develop what is known as “Pseudo-Absolute Pitch,” which is very close to perfect pitch.

 In Summary

-If you have any comments or questions please don’t hesitate to let us know in the comment section below!
+If you have any comments or questions, please don’t hesitate to let us know.

 Photo of author